audreywatters/About/curriculumvitae.md

 <p>Watters, Audrey.
 "How Will the Ed-Tech Industry Shape Student Reading?"
 Knowledge Quest, September 2014.</p>
 <p>---.
 "Decoding 'Everyone Should Learn to Code.'"
 World Innovation Summit for Education, August 2014.</p>
 <p>---.
 "Rise of the Machines," EdTech Magazine, Spring 2014</p>
+<p>---. <a href="http://modernlearners.com/author/audreywatters/">Educating Modern Learners archive</a>, April 2014 - present</p>
 <p>---.
 "Big Data: Who Really Benefits?"
 World Innovation Summit for Education, January 2014</p>
 <p>---.
 "Students Are 'Hacking' Their School-Issued iPads: Good For Them."
 The Atlantic, October 2013</p>
 <p>---.
 "MOOC Mania: Debunking the hype around massive open online courses," School Library Journal, April 2013</p>
+<p>---. <a href="http://www.insidehighered.com/blogs/hack-higher-education">Inside Higher Ed archive</a>, Winter 2011 - Spring 2013</p>
 <p>---.
 "Confessions of a MOOC-her," Campus Technology, December 2012</p>
 <p>---.
 "Unbundling and Unmooring," EDUCAUSE Review, September 2012</p>
 <p>Watters, Audrey with Jon Becker, editors. <a href="http://hackingschooling.com/">Hack(ing) School(ing)</a>, Summer 2012</p>
-<p>Watters, Audrey. <a href="http://www.insidehighered.com/blogs/hack-higher-education">Inside Higher Ed archive</a>, Winter 2011 - present</p>
-<p>---. "<a href="http://www.schoollibraryjournal.com/slj/printissue/currentissue/894185-427/to_have_and_have_not.html.csp">To Have and Have Not: When It Comes To The Latest Technology, Some Schools Are More Equal Than Others</a>," School Library Journal, May 2012</p>
+<p>Watters, Audrey. "<a href="http://www.schoollibraryjournal.com/slj/printissue/currentissue/894185-427/to_have_and_have_not.html.csp">To Have and Have Not: When It Comes To The Latest Technology, Some Schools Are More Equal Than Others</a>," School Library Journal, May 2012</p>
 <p>---. "<a href="http://www.schoollibraryjournal.com/slj/technology/toolsandtrends/893225-358/the_truth_about_tablets_educators.html.csp">The Truth About Tablets</a>," School Library Journal, February 2012</p>
 <p>---. <a href="http://radar.oreilly.com/audreyw/">O'Reilly Radar archive</a>, Spring 2011 - Summer 2012</p>
 <p>---. <a href="http://mindshift.kqed.org/author/awatters/">MindShift archive</a>, Spring 2011 - Winter 2012</p>